LimyuA/metacrafters2ndProject/Readme.md

 ## Help

-Any advise for common problems or issues.
-Be sure to compile before deploying MyToken.sol
+Be sure to compile before deploying MyToken.sol </br>
 Be sure to select MyToken.sol as the contract before deploying

 ## Authors